abhishek-tiwari01/FlightControllerTestSuite/README.md

    Vehicle: Copter, Firmware version: dev-4.6.0
    ```

-4. **Perform MAVProxy tests (PSense, I2C, and ADC).
-Ensure the SD card is loaded with the Lua script and hardware connections are proper.**
+4. **MAVProxy tests (PSense, I2C, and ADC).**
+   Ensure the SD card is loaded with the Lua script and hardware connections are proper.
    ```
    Run Psense Tests:
    Psense Voltage: FAIL